System for BCLC staging

 - Intermediate Stage: The tumour may be huge or numerous.
 Regional therapy, such as transarterial chemoembolization, is frequently recommended by doctors.

 - Advanced Stage: The tumour has progressed to other body regions, including the lymph nodes, lungs, and bones, or has invaded the portal vein.
-Doctors frequently recommend targeted therapy.
+Hence, doctors frequently recommend targeted therapy.